-3.9.3.4.2.1 Impacts from Aircraft and Aerial Targets Under Alternative 1

-Impacts from Aircraft and Aerial Targets Under Alternative 1 for Training Activities
+3.9.3.4.2.1 Impacts from Aircraft and Aerial Targets Under Alternative 1 Impacts from Aircraft and Aerial Targets Under Alternative 1 for Training Activities

 Aircraft use in the Study Area is described in Section 3.0.3.3.4.4 (Aircraft).
-Approximately 83,350 training activities involving aircraft would occur annually in the Study Area under Alternative 1, with activities concentrated in the Virginia Capes, Navy Cherry Point, and Jacksonville Range Complexes (Table 3.0-36).
+Approximately 131,000 training activities involving aircraft would occur annually in the Study Area under Alternative 1, with activities concentrated in the Virginia Capes, Navy Cherry Point, Jacksonville, and Key West Range Complexes (Tables 3.0-37 and 3.0-38).
 Aerial targets used in the Study Area are described in Appendix A (Navy Activity Descriptions) (A.1.3, Targets) and include expendable rocket-powered missiles and recoverable radio-controlled drones, as well as air-launched decoys (A.2.3.6, Missile Exercise Air-to-Air).
-Under Alternative 1 for training activities, approximately 79 air-launched decoys and 144 aerial targets would be expended (Table 3.0-28 and 3.0-29).
+Under Alternative 1 for Training Activities, approximately 207 air targets (decoy) and 55 air targets (drone) would be expended annually (Table 3.0-29).

 Some individual bird or bat strikes and associated bird or bat mortalities or injuries could occur as a result of aircraft and aerial target use in the Study Area under the Alternative 1; however, population-level impacts to birds would not likely result.
-ESA-listed species could be impacted by aircraft disturbance or strikes while in flight in areas where low altitude operations are taking place.
+ESA-listed species could be impacted by aircraft disturbance or strikes while in flight in areas where low-altitude operations are taking place.
 However, no ESA-listed bird or bat strikes have been reported during training activities.